-From the shells, you can manually back up data by using the TSO/E OGET command to copy files into an MVS sequential data set, partitioned data set, or partitioned data set extended (PDSE) that you know is backed up.
-To simplify archiving multiple files, the pax or tar utilities can be used to consolidate individual component files into a single archive file that can then be copied to an MVS data set.
-With OS/390[®] Release 8 or later, pax and tar can write the archive directly to an MVS data set, eliminating the need to copy the archive manually with OGET.
-For more information about using pax or tar and OGET to backup and restore file from the shell, see "Backing up and restoring files from the shell" on page 241.
+• From the shells, you can manually back up data by using the TSO/E OGET command to copy files into an MVS sequential data set, partitioned data set, or partitioned data set extended (PDSE) that you know is backed up.
+To simplify archiving multiple files, the pax or tar utilities can be used to consolidate individual component files into a single archive file that can then be copied to an MVS data set. pax and tar can write the archive directly to an MVS data set, eliminating the need to copy the archive manually with OGET.
+For more information about using pax or tar and OGET to backup and restore file from the shell, see "Backing up and restoring files from the shell."